Clay Pricing Breakdown 2026: Plans, Credits, and Total Cost of Ownership

 Ongoing maintenance.
 Clay workflows need regular attention.
 Data providers change APIs, enrichment columns break, and credit optimization requires monitoring.
 A finished platform handles this behind the scenes.

 Total cost of ownership.
 Clay's subscription price is only part of the equation.
-Add the cost of a RevOps engineer's time to build and maintain workflows, the third-party tools needed for outreach, and the credit overages from failed lookups.
-For context, Salesmotion offers flexible account-based pricing starting at $85/month with unlimited users on team plans, includes CRM integration, and requires no workflow building.
+Add the cost of a RevOps engineer's time to build and maintain workflows, the third-party tools needed for outreach, and the marked-up top-up credits during high-volume months.
+For context, Salesmotion offers a self-serve monthly individual plan at $85/month with no annual commitment, plus custom team pricing with unlimited users on team plans — and it includes CRM integration and requires no workflow building.
 Pricing scales by accounts monitored rather than headcount, making it far more cost-effective than per-seat models.
 Teams get continuous account intelligence and buying signals without the DIY tax.

 Who should choose Clay: RevOps teams with engineering resources who want maximum flexibility over their data workflows and are comfortable with ongoing platform maintenance.